Giveth/giveth-dapp/README.md

 ## Getting Started
 In the following sections you will learn all you need to know to run the DApp locally and to start contributing.
 All the steps are also described in this amazing [Video Tutorial Walkthrough](https://tinyurl.com/y9lx6jrl) by Oz.

-#### Prerequisities
+#### Prerequisites
 - You need to use NodeJS v10 LTS.
-- You need to use latest version of yarn to correctly install the dependencies.
+- You need to use the latest version of yarn to correctly install the dependencies.
 - You need to have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

 ### Install